flenex-io/ChatGPT-clone/README.md

 ## Overview

 This project is a ChatGPT clone, inspired by OpenAI's GPT-3.5 architecture.
 It aims to provide a conversational AI model that can generate human-like responses based on the input it receives.
-The project is developed using [React.js].
+The project is developed using React.js and openAi's API.

 ## Features